The Man from M.A.R.S. (1922 film): Teleview

 Teleview was used for showing The Man from M.A.R.S. at the Sewlyn Theatre in New York City and then was never seen again.
 It was invented by Laurens Hammond, best known as the creator of the Hammond organ.
 Hammond had, in fact, earned money from the invention of a silent clock, which enabled him to establish himself as an inventor.
 Teleview was very complex for its time as it was a way to project and view stereoscopic images by the alternating frame method.
 Two projectors ran interlocked, with the left and right images being projected one after the other in repeated rapid succession.
 Each spectator had a special viewer attached to the arm rest of their chair.
 A revolving shutter in the viewer ran in synchronization with the projector shutters, blocking each eye's view of the images intended for the other eye, so that the users simply positioned the viewers in front of their eyes and looked through to see a stereoscopic 3-D image.
 Unlike earlier inventions based on the same principle, the Teleview system did not cause any unusual image flickering.
 The show was a success, but after several weeks at this one theater Teleview vanished without a trace.

 Preservation

 A print of Radio-Mania is held by the BFI National Archive.
-In 2022, a surviving 2D copy of the film was converted to 3D and released to Blu-ray by Variety Films as part of a documentary called 100 Years of 3D Movies featuring: The Man from M.A.R.S. along with related bonus material.
+In 2022, a surviving 2D copy of the film was converted to 3D and released to Blu-ray by Variety Films as part of the documentary 100 Years of 3D Movies featuring: The Man from M.A.R.S. along with related bonus material.
 A 2D version of this program later launched on streaming platforms.